 Partnership for Advanced Care and Treatment (PACT) Timiza and Endeleza.
 The PACT Timiza (timiza is Swahili for “fulfill” or “accomplish”) and PACT Endeleza (endeleza is Swahili for “sustain” or “continue”) projects collaborate with health management teams from the governments of Kisii, Migori, and Nairobi counties to provide universal, high-quality, comprehensive, and integrated HIV prevention, care, and treatment services across 289 health facilities.

-Hundreds of thousands of individuals have received HIV testing services in both programs, with more than 105,000 identified as HIV positive and linked to treatment services.
+Around 1 million individuals have received HIV testing services in both programs, with more than 105,000 identified as HIV positive and linked to treatment services.
 PACT Timiza was supporting over 87,000 clients on antiretroviral therapy (ART) (approximately 3,000 children <10 years and 5,700 adolescents 10-19 years) across 241 healthcare facilities within Migori and Kisii counties.
 Similarly, PACT Endeleza supported nearly 29,000 clients on ART (468 children <10 years, 844 adolescents 10-19 years) in 48 facilities in Nairobi, including 8 in community-based drop-in-clinics that serve key populations (i.e., female sex workers, men who have sex with men, and people who inject drugs).

 These counties in rural and urban Kenya serve mobile populations at risk of poor treatment outcomes.
 The programs have supported the transition of adult populations to more effective antiretroviral regimens and established functional viremia clinics.
 They have also scaled up differentiated care models for various populations, including multi-month dispensing, institution of robust patient support systems, structured counseling, and patient tracking systems.
 The programs further provided voluntary male circumcision services—an intervention proven to be effective in HIV prevention—and provided HIV prevention services to female sex workers and men who have sex with men.
 In two clinics supported by the program in Nairobi, more than 1,100 people who inject drugs are receiving comprehensive harm reduction services, including medically assisted therapy with methadone.